 Most of us do not have the privilege of building our self-esteem from scratch and if you’re reading this you’re probably at one extreme of the self-esteem scale— low or inflated.
 Most likely, low.

 PS: This post is not about how to overcome low self-esteem.
 If you think you have low self-esteem, the first step is to get free from it, then you can continue on this journey of building it from scratch.
 I have covered that in this article.
 The Cure For Low Self-Esteem

-The aim of this article is not just to help you build high self-esteem.
-I have found that trying to build high self-esteem as an end in itself is faulty and has some disadvantages that can follow.
+Now that you are free from low self-esteem, I have found that trying to build high self-esteem as an end in itself is faulty and has some disadvantages that can follow.
 The aim of building high self-esteem is I want to see myself as someone important, but the question is why?
 Why should you see yourself as someone important or valuable?
 Are you truly valuable?

-If you build a valuation of yourself as someone worthy and important when you truly are not, you are setting up yourself for a mega self-esteem crash when the test of self-esteem comes That is why the emphasis is on building true self-esteem— giving yourself the exact valuation that you actually worth.
+If you build a valuation of yourself as someone worthy and important when you truly are not, you are setting yourself up for a mega self-esteem crash when the test of self-esteem comes.
+That is why the emphasis is on building true self-esteem— giving yourself the exact valuation that you are actually worth.

 With this, if you are not worth much, you simply accept it and from there you work on increasing your worth.
 This is more tamper-proof than building high self-esteem on nothing.